zbhbarry/2024-group-6/README.md

 </table>

 ## User-Stories
->"As a Player from General Public I want to play a game based on flappy birds with new inovatie features so that it grabs my intrigue and attention."
+>"As a Player from General Public I want to play a game based on flappy birds with new innovative features so that it grabs my intrigue and attention."

->"As a member of the Development Team I want to implemnt a first in class app/game that push me to learn new skills."
+>"As a member of the Development Team I want to implement a first in class app/game that push me to learn new skills."

->"As a Viewer I want to watch a game to learn by watch plays that are more skilled than myself so that I can improve my game play."
+>"As a Viewer I want to watch a game to learn by watching plays that are more skilled than myself so that I can improve my game play."

->"As a Coursemate playing another groups game I want to learn of them and become insipired by their vision and implmentations of their app/game."
+>"As a Coursemate playing another groups game I want to learn of them and become inspired by their vision and implementations of their app/game."

->"As a Player with a disibilty such as being colour blind I find it very difficult to play some games that dont cater to this.
-I would like a game which caters to my needs of having diffrent colour contrasts so that i am not impared by my lack vision."
+>"As a Player with a disability such as being colour blind I find it very difficult to play some games that dont cater to this.
+I would like a game which caters to my needs of having different colour contrasts so that i am not impared by my lack vision."

->"As a Marker I want to quickly assess the assigment that I am marking by playing the game within 5 mins."
+>"As a Marker I want to quickly assess the assignment that I am marking by playing the game within 5 mins."

 >"As a Player from General Public, I want to explore different maps/scenarios in the game, so that I can experience freshness and novelty."